 Whether you make these hasselback potatoes for a Superbowl party, a New Years Eve app, or just a regular old weeknight dinner they will DEFINITELY impress!

 And you just might make a meal out of them.
 It’s definitely happened here before.

 Best of all worlds jammed into a humble little potato, you guys!
 Doesn’t get much better.

 Hasselback French Onion Soup Baked Potatoes

 - 3 medium russet potatoes

 - 1 large sweet Vidalia onions thinly sliced

 - 3/4 cup shredded swiss cheese

-Preheat oven to 400F.
-Use a sharp knife to cut potatoes into thin slices 3/4 of the way down the potatoes into a hasselback shape.
-Drizzle potatoes with olive oil and season with salt and pepper to taste.
+- Use a sharp knife to cut potatoes into thin slices 3/4 of the way down the potatoes into a hasselback shape.
+Place potatoes in baking pan and drizzle with olive oil and season with salt and pepper to taste.
 Roast potatoes at 400F 35-40 minutes or until potatoes are very tender.
 Remove from oven and keep warm.

-In a medium skillet over medium-high heat, melt butter.
-Add onions and garlic to pan and saute, stirring occasionally until onions are a deep brown caramelized color.
-Reduce heat to medium and add red wine, beef broth, parsley, and salt and pepper to taste.
-Cook onions over medium heat until most of the liquid is evaporated.
+- In a medium skillet over medium heat, melt butter.
+Add onions to pan and saute, stirring occasionally until onions are a deep brown caramelized color, about 15-20 minutes.
+Add garlic, red wine, beef broth, parsley, and salt and pepper to taste.
+Cook onions 3-4 minutes until most of the liquid is evaporated.